crashka/euchre-plt/apps/README.md

 Open a browser window and navigate to `localhost:5000`.
 The usage of the application should be pretty self-explanatory.

-**Hint**: hover over "Strength" value in the Bidding Analysis section to get a detailed breakdown of the contribution from the various components scores; for example:
+**Hint 1**: hover over "Strength" value in the Bidding Analysis section to get a detailed breakdown of the contribution from the various components scores; for example:

 <p align="center">
   <img src="resources/strength_details.png" alt="Strength details screenshot"
        style="width: 75%;">
 </p>

+**Hint 2**: click on individual cards in the Deal Info section (either "Hand" or "Turn card") to change to a different card (bidding analysis will be updated automatically).
+This feature can be used to examine/explore specific deal scenarios.

 ## YAML Generator